-is an assertion, where condition is a Boolean expression, message is a string expression, and level is a built-in enumeration with a default value.
+Here, condition is a Boolean expression, message is a String expression, and assertionLevel is an optional parameter expression of the built-in enumeration type AssertionLevel.
 It can be used in equation sections or algorithm sections.

 [This means that assert can be called as if it were a function with three formal parameters, the third formal parameter has the name level and the default value AssertionLevel.error.]